easierdata/logbook-filecoin/README.md

 You can find documentation about the Location Proof Protocol [here](https://astral-docs-test.vercel.app/docs/location-proof-protocol/introduction).

+**Note** The logbook currently supports celo, arbitrum, and sepolia networks.

 ## Deployment Guide

 To integrate code to create or read location proofs, see the [Location Proof Protocol documentation](https://docs.astral.global/docs/location-proof-protocol/quickstart).